-By Heather Jenkins, KPA Mom and Dyslexia Teacher
+By Heather Jenkins, CALT – KPA mom and Dyslexia Therapist

 Poor thing, she was trying to make light of the situation, but she was really feeling the pressure of looming deadlines and an upcoming Social Work exam.
 If only we could learn the material in textbooks (or instruction manuals!) through osmosis.
 I know I’m stating the obvious, but learning how to read is essential to our children’s education.

 The initial years of school focus on that very thing — learning to read — but by 4th grade children begin the important transition into reading to learn.
 If a child hasn’t learned to read well enough to comprehend what’s been read, the road to learning will become significantly more difficult.
 Suddenly, poor readers will notice their peers, who were already a few paces ahead, are now leaving them in the dust.
 And the truth is, at this point, it will be almost impossible to “catch up” to their peers.

 Why?
 Because as strong readers increase their vocabulary by hundreds of new words each year, weak readers are just struggling to keep up — and they are missing out on all that new learning.